hashicorp/terraform-cdk/website/docs/cdktf/concepts/providers-and-resources.html.md

 }
 ```

-You can access elements in arrays by a dot notation: `resource.addOverride("configurations.0.https", true)`.
+Use a dot notation to access elements in arrays: `resource.addOverride("configurations.0.https", true)`.

 #### Escape Hatch for Dynamic Blocks